-The key innovation of LLMs lies in their ability to generalise across tasks and domains using different learning strategies.
-For example, 'few-shot' learning is where the model is trained on a small number of labelled instances to guide its prediction, whereas "zero-shot" learning requires the model to perform tasks without any labelled examples, relying only on pre-trained knowledge.
-This makes them particularly attractive for engineering applications where labelled data is seldom available or where the monitoring context evolves.
+The key innovation of LLMs lies in their ability to generalize across tasks and domains using different learning strategies.
+For example, "few-shot" learning is where the model is trained on a small number of labeled instances to guide its prediction, whereas "zero-shot" learning requires the model to perform tasks without any labeled examples, relying only on pretrained knowledge.
+This makes them particularly attractive for engineering applications where labeled data is seldom available or where the monitoring context evolves.
 Unlike traditional machine learning models that require retraining for each new task, LLMs can adapt to new inputs with minimal additional data.

 Emerging research has started to explore the application of LLMs in domains related to engineering monitoring.
-In predictive maintenance, LLMs have been used to analyse maintenance logs, technician notes, and service records to identify patterns that precede equipment failure[64].
-In anomaly detection, LLMs can process textual alerts, error codes, and operator feedback to flag unusual behaviour based on similarity[65]. semantic In industrial automation, LLMs assist in interpreting procedural documents. generating troubleshooting steps, and even translating between technical languages and natural language instructions[82].
+In predictive maintenance, LLMs have been used to analyze maintenance logs, technician notes, and service records to identify patterns that precede equipment failure [64].
+In anomaly detection, LLMs can process textual alerts, error codes, and operator feedback to flag unusual behavior based on semantic similarity [65].
+In industrial automation, LLMs assist in interpreting procedural documents, generating troubleshooting steps, and even translating between technical languages and natural language instructions [66].

 Despite these promising developments, the application of LLMs in core engineering monitoring tasks is still underexplored.
-Most existing studies focus on natural language tasks or general-purpose analytics, with limited attention to the integration of LLMs into real-time monitoring systems or their sensor-based interaction with data streams[19].
-Furthermore, the potential of LLMs to bridge structured and unstructured data, such as combining sensor readings with maintenance narratives could provide useful functionality and warrants further investigation.
+Most existing studies focus on natural language tasks or general-purpose analytics, with limited attention to the integration of LLMs into real-time monitoring systems or their interaction with sensor-based data streams [19].
+Furthermore, the potential of LLMs to bridge structured and unstructured data, such as combining sensor readings with maintenance narratives, could provide useful functionality and warrants further investigation.
 In this work, we examine how LLMs can be used in monitoring and what opportunities and challenges exist in future work.